alvinjo/SterlingRoundUp/README.md

   - Fetch and set user object in security context when authenticating a provided jwt in the security filter chain.
 - Do proper error handling with appropriate responses
 - Use retryable annotation for handling unexpected failures
+- Use a more appropriate data type for storing minorUnits, such as BigInteger